Using flush-cutters, cut a 3-inch length of 20-gauge wire. Using the tip of the round-nose pliers, form a small loop on one end of the wire.

 Place the wire on the bench block then, using the flat side of the ball peen hammer, begin to hammer and broaden the end of the wire, working up to the 3/8 inch mark

-Note: Make certain that each time you strike, the end of the wire it is still more broad than the wire above.
+Note: As you hammer make certain the end of the wire it is broader than the wire above.

-Use a flat or barrette needle file to file the paddle shape uniform to any other paddles you may make as well as to smooth the ends if needed.
+Use a flat or barrette needle file to file the paddle shape smooth and uniform to any other paddles you may make.

 Use a polishing cloth to shine up the surface of the silver paddle.

 Permission to copy this instruction sheet is granted for non-commercial educational purposes only.
 All other reproduction requires written permission.
 Please email email@example.com for more information.